greenelab/deep-review/sections/04_study.md

 contact prediction by stacking a series of Random Forests [@doi:10.1371/journal.pcbi.1003889].
-However, blindly tested in the well-known CASP competitions, these methods did not show any advantage over MetaPSICOV [@doi:10.1093/bioinformatics/btu791], a method using two cascaded neural networks.
+However, blindly tested in the well-known CASP competitions, these methods did not show any advantage over MetaPSICOV [@doi:10.1093/bioinformatics/btu791].

-Very recently, Wang et al. proposed a novel deep learning method RaptorX-Contact [@doi:10.1371/journal.pcbi.1005324], which significantly improves contact prediction over MetaPSICOV especially for proteins without many sequence homologs.
+Recently, Wang et al. proposed a novel deep learning method RaptorX-Contact [@doi:10.1371/journal.pcbi.1005324], which significantly improves contact prediction over MetaPSICOV especially for proteins without many sequence homologs.
 RaptorX-Contact employs a network architecture formed by one